Hyatt Regency Rochester

 Rochester Riverside Convention Center

 Join us for an experience to remember where you will meet other people with hearing loss, learn in the most communication accessible environment and enjoy the sights of Rochester: a world of art, theater, music, photography, history, nature and play!
-Registration for HLAA2019 to open soon.
 In the meantime, take a look at the video below for a glimpse of all the beauty that is Rochester, New York!
-Registration to open December 1.
+Registration is open!